dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/12-transact-update/index.md

   })
 ```

-You can use the `UpdateTransactionOptions` type to explicitely type an object as a `UpdateTransaction` options:
+You can use the `UpdateTransactionOptions` type to explicitly type an object as a `UpdateTransaction` options object:

 ```ts
 import type { UpdateTransactionOptions } from 'dynamodb-toolbox/entity/actions/transactUpdate'